bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/Hardness_0NzH_YWI19COOLq3fLYBdn/Documentation.md

-Calclated Hardness from Torque and Thrust
+Calclated Hardness from Torque and Thrust.